-- 20 Abstract.
-We report on the electric field variations during Saharan dust advection over two atmospheric remote stations in Greece, using synergistic observations of the vertical atmospheric electric field strength (E_z) at ground level and the lidarderived particle backscatter coefficient profiles.
+Abstract.
+We report on the electric field variations during Saharan dust advection over two atmospheric remote stations in Greece, using synergistic observations of the vertical atmospheric electric field strength $(E_z)$ at ground level and the lidar-derived particle backscatter coefficient profiles.
 Both parameters were monitored for the first time with the simultaneous deployment of a ground-based field mill electrometer and a multi-wavelength polarization lidar.
-The field mill timeseries are processed to extract the diurnal variations of the Global Electric Circuit and remove fast field perturbations due to peak - 25 lightning activity.
-In order to identify the influence of the elevated dust layers on the ground E_z , we extract a Localized Reference Electric Field from the timeseries that reflects the local fair weather activity.
+The field mill time series are processed to extract the diurnal variations of the global electric circuit and remove fast field perturbations due to peak lightning activity.
+In order to identify the influence of the elevated dust layers on the ground $E_z$ , we extract a localized reference electric field from the time series that reflects the local fair-weather activity.
 Then, we compare it with the reconstructed daily average behaviour of the electric field and the Saharan dust layers' evolution, as depicted by the lidar.
-The observed enhancement of the vertical electric field (up to ~ 100 V/m), for detached pure dust layers, suggests the presence of in-layer electric charges.
-Although higher dust loads are expected to result in such a field enhancement, episodic cases that - 30 reduce the electric field are also observed (up to ~ 60 V/m).
-To quantitatively approach our results, we examine the dependency of E_z against theoretical assumptions for the distribution of separated charges within the electrified dust layer.
-Electrically neutral dust is approximated by atmospheric conductivity reduction, while charge separation areas within electrically active dust layers are approximated as finite extent cylinders.
-This physical approximation constitutes a more realistic description of the distribution of charges, as opposed to infinite extent geometries, and allows for analytical solutions of the electric field - 35 strength, so that the observed variations during the monitored dust outbreaks can be explained.
+The observed enhancement of the vertical electric field (up to $\sim 100 \,\mathrm{V}\,\mathrm{m}^{-1}$ ), for detached pure dust layers, suggests the presence of in-layer electric charges.
+Although higher dust loads are expected to result in such an electric field enhancement, episodic cases that reduce the electric field are also observed (up to ~ 60 V m-1).
+To quantitatively approach our results, we examine the dependency of $E_z$ against theoretical assumptions for the distribution of separated charges within the electrified dust layer.
+Electrically neutral dust is approximated by atmospheric conductivity reduction, while charge separation areas within electrically active dust layers are approximated as finite-extent cylinders.
+This physical approximation constitutes a more realistic description of the distribution of charges, as opposed to infinite-extent geometries, and allows for analytical solutions of the electric field strength so that observed variations during the monitored dust outbreaks can be explained.